zeta063/Virtualnetworksim/README.md

 <h1>Virtual network simulation</h1>

 <h2>Project Description</h2>
-How to construct a virtual network diagram on Figma<br />
+How to construct a virtual network diagram on Figma.
+Use the icons in the zip file.<br />

 <h2>Languages and Utilities Used</h2>